ihaveamac/FAIL/README.md

 The name "FAIL" is from possibly all the things I've done so wrong making this, as well as all the things it doesn't support (like directories), and things I could have done better.
 But hey, I had fun.

+I noticed this generates a larger file than a darc, huh.
+Maybe because of how I store filenames.

 ## Usage
 ```bash
 python buildfail.py myarchive.fail thing.bin *.zip game.3dsx